Current Rowing Cares Board Members

 Susan is a seasoned public relations and marketing consultant with expertise in creating and implementing strategic national and regional public relations programs.
 She has worked for a variety of clients with a special emphasis on sports and entertainment and working with non-profits.

-Rowing Cares is thrilled to bring her on board as a member of the Marketing and Communications committee and utilize her extensive skills in developing a communications strategy, media relations, message development, athlete development and video production.
+Rowing Cares is thrilled to have her on board as a member of the Marketing and Communications committee and utilize her extensive skills in developing a communications strategy, media relations, message development, athlete development and video production.

 Celia Kohl